 Being an entertainment attorney—or any kind of attorney, for that matter—means passing the LSATs, attending law school, and passing the bar.
-That's a lot of education to get through, so it's no surprise that most would recommend starting early: entering law school shortly after graduating college and starting a career in standard law before switching over to entertainment law.
+That's a lot of education to get through, so it's no surprise that most would recommend starting early: entering law school shortly after graduating college and starting a career as soon as one passes the bar.

-However, just as many successful entertainment attorneys come to the profession by taking a slightly more roundabout route: working professionally as artists or entertainers before beginning their study of law.
-Their time in the entertainment both helps ground their understanding of the law in personal experience and aids them in connecting and communicating with clients.
-Whichever route one takes to become an entertainment attorney, the path from that point on is clear: expand one's practice by connecting with new and more successful clients, and establish a reputation for excellent representation.
+However, that's not to say there aren't alternative paths; many successful entertainment attorneys come to the profession by a more roundabout route, starting out as licensing representatives, music publishers, artist managers, personal business managers, or even artists themselves.
+For these professionals, their time in the entertainment world helps ground their understanding of the law in personal experience and aids them in connecting and communicating with clients.

 Since entertainment law is fairly specialized, an internship or apprenticeship with an entertainment law firm is the ideal introduction to the particularities of the industry.
-It also means getting a foot in the door.
-Another good way to begin learning about the entertainment business is to read industry trade publications, such as Billboard or Pollstar, and to attend seminars pertaining to the entertainment industry, which are offered by many bar and legal-education associations.
+Another good way to begin learning about the entertainment business is to read industry trade publications, such as Billboard or Pollstar, and to attend seminars pertaining to entertainment law, which are offered by many bar and legal-education associations.